Paleo Carrot Cake Bars (Gluten Free)

 And they taste like ice cream bars.

 Last but not least, scroll down to check out the full recipe!
 These paleo carrot cake bars are perfect for Easter.
-It will definitely a crowd pleaser to share with your family, and provides a healthy options at Easter Brunch!
+It will definitely a crowd-pleaser to share with your family, and provides a healthy option at Easter Brunch!